cb-technologists/blog/content/posts/cicd_ha.md

 ### Industrial manufacturing, the example to look at

-I think that software development automation is taking all the learnings from the industrial manufacturing processes and its *Continuous Delivery* systems where final products where tend to be manufactured on demand, saving a lot of unnecessary costs and making production lines a lot more agile with very high quality end user products (concepts like [JIT](https://en.wikipedia.org/wiki/Just-in-time_manufacturing), [Kanban](https://en.wikipedia.org/wiki/Kanban), [ConWIP](https://en.wikipedia.org/wiki/CONWIP), [Lean](https://www.sciencedirect.com/science/article/pii/S1877705814034092)... that are usually known for software development were born at the Industrial Manufacturing evolution during the 20th Century).
+I think that software development automation is taking all the learnings from the industrial manufacturing processes and its *Continuous Delivery* systems where final products tend to be manufactured on demand, saving a lot of unnecessary costs and making production lines a lot more agile with very high quality end user products (concepts like [JIT](https://en.wikipedia.org/wiki/Just-in-time_manufacturing), [Kanban](https://en.wikipedia.org/wiki/Kanban), [ConWIP](https://en.wikipedia.org/wiki/CONWIP), [Lean](https://www.sciencedirect.com/science/article/pii/S1877705814034092)... that are usually known for software development were born at the Industrial Manufacturing evolution during the 20th Century).

 This is exactly what CI/CD is doing for software development.
-An [assembly line](https://en.wikipedia.org/wiki/Assembly_line) is the exact same concept for industrial manufacturing than a [CI/CD pipeline](https://dzone.com/articles/learn-how-to-setup-a-cicd-pipeline-from-scratch) for software development.
+An [assembly line](https://en.wikipedia.org/wiki/Assembly_line) is the exact same concept for industrial manufacturing as it is for a [CI/CD pipeline](https://dzone.com/articles/learn-how-to-setup-a-cicd-pipeline-from-scratch) for software development.
 Just an automated sequence of stages (can be parallel or not) that execute different steps to deliver high quality products in a frequent manner.

 So, what about HA in manufacturing assembly pipelines?
 The first approach in the 1940's was to reduce the service interruption in a production line just by converting internal machine components to external (we could compare this as a decoupling method for manufacturing, similar to decouple monoliths to distributed components), so to repair a machine in the *pipeline* would impact much less in the loss of service for the entire assembly line. ([Toyota started to apply this](http://artoflean.com/index.php/2010/02/15/set-up-reduction-in-toyota/) in the 1950's for machine setup, reducing times from hours to minutes, with a huge impact in the case or restarting any *pipeline* stage in a loss of service).